Colin Donnell

-Colin Donnell (born October 9, 1982) is an American actor and singer best known for his performances as Billy Crocker in Anything Goes, Tommy Merlyn in The CW television series Arrow, Scotty Lockhart on the Showtime drama The Affair and as Dr. Connor Rhodes in the NBC medical drama Chicago Med (2015–2019).
-He also starred in the 2022 Netflix/Peacock miniseries Irreverent.
+Colin Donnell (born October 9, 1982) is an American actor and singer known as Tommy Merlyn on Arrow, and Scotty Lockhart on The Affair, Dr. Connor Rhodes on Chicago Med (2015–19).
+He also starred in Irreverent, and as Billy Crocker in Anything Goes and as Monty in Violet on Broadway.

 Early life and education

 Colin Donnell was born in St. Louis, Missouri, as the youngest of three boys.
 He has Irish and French ancestry.
 He played the guitar and took singing lessons when he was 17.
 His introduction to the stage was in high school where he was a part of the choir and was in the background juggling and doing circus tricks, which led to being part of his first school musical production of Barnum.
-Donnell graduated from Indiana University in 2005.
+Donnell graduated from Indiana University Bloomington in 2005.